NotChad/termux-stuff/README.md

 Just download script [termux-makepkg](https://github.com/xeffyr/termux-makepkg/blob/master/termux-makepkg) and put it to `${PREFIX}/bin/makepkg` then do `chmod 700 ${PREFIX}/bin/makepkg`.
 Tool will automatically install needed dependencies (such as coreutils or clang) on first run.

-You can also install it as package from my [termux-extra-packages](https://github.com/xeffyr/termux-extra-packages) repository.